Steel Battalion: Heavy Armor

 is a 2012 action game developed by FromSoftware and published by Capcom for the Xbox 360.
 It is a sequel to both Steel Battalion and Steel Battalion: Line of Contact on the Xbox.
-Steel Battalion: Heavy Armor requires the Kinect sensor and uses a combination of a Xbox 360 controller and the Kinect for gameplay.
+Steel Battalion: Heavy Armor requires the Kinect sensor and uses a combination of an Xbox 360 controller and the Kinect for gameplay.
 The game was widely panned by critics, mainly due to the Kinect's inability to properly read player movements.

 Gameplay

 The gameplay takes place inside a tank-like bipedal robot, known as a Vertical Tank (VT, veet, or Victor Tango), which the player and their crew control.
 The player is tasked with completing series of missions, which include destroying set targets, clearing areas of enemies or providing defense for military units.
 During these missions, the player must monitor enemy movements while coordinating with their crew members inside the robot, dealing with both interior and exterior threats.
 The player's crew, and other military units, can be killed, injured or suffer from other problems during battle, forcing the player to stay on alert and improvise during situations; killed crew members would also be replaced with other crew members, or their position would be left empty in consecutive battles, which would cause the player to have to fill in for their duties.

 The game uses Kinect software, which coordinates the player's movements to their actions in the game.
 However, the limited control of the Kinect software combined with the need for precise movements in-game led to the game being nearly unplayable for some, due to the erratic and unresponsive controls.